Brooklyn Greenway Ride 2020

 Experience Level of Riders

 This is an open course that includes both off-street and on-street segments of the planned Brooklyn Waterfront Greenway.
 Riders participate at their own risk.
-Riders must be confident riding with traffic during on-street segments and able to maintain a pace of 10 mph.
+Riders must be confident riding with traffic during on-street segments.

 Registration is non-refundable, non-deferrable and non-transferable.
 If you decide not to ride, your registration will be converted into a charitable contribution to Brooklyn Greenway Initiative, a 501c3 nonprofit organization dedicated to the development, establishment, and stewardship of the Brooklyn Waterfront Greenway.